MorganKryze/RSA-python-implementation/README.md

-# RSA
+# RSA-python-implementation

-> A quick implementation of RSA in Python.
+> A simple implementation of RSA in Python designed for numbers and texts.

 ![Demo](src/img/screenshot.png)